 What are omega-3 fatty acids?

-The polyunsaturated fats are named based on the location of the first double bond in relation to the methyl end.
+The polyunsaturated fats are named based on the location of the first double bond in relation to the omega (i.e. methyl) end of the molecule.
 So an omega-3 fatty acid has a double bond between carbons 3 and 4.
 An omega-6 fatty acid contains the double bond between carbons 6 and 7.
 You get the point.

 Nature intended the omega-3s and omega-6s to work together in a specific ratio for optimal health benefits.
 Research indicates a ratio of omega-6 to omega-3 fatty acids of 5:1 is optimal.
 Thus, it is important to pay close attention to the balance of omega-3 and omega-6 fatty acids for dogs.